 How to find job openings

-To visit contact fairs like ARENA and Hanken Network Day in Helsinki or ContAct in Vaasa is a good way of getting a chance to introduce yourself personally to company representatives from companies you are interested in.
+To visit contact fairs like Hanken's own Hanken Network Day in Helsinki or ContAct in Vaasa is a good way of getting a chance to introduce yourself personally to company representatives from companies you are interested in.
 In many cases, the companies offer you the chance to leave your CV directly to the representatives or to hear about future career opportunities within the company.

-There are thousands of websites with information about vacancies and CV arrangements, not to mention company recruitment pages.
+There are thousands of websites with information about vacancies and CV arrangements, not to mention company recruitment pages and social media of which the most important channel is LinkedIn.
 You need to find the pages relevant to the particular field you are interested in.
 When you have decided on a certain line of business you can filter out all unnecessary pages and focus on the ones that are in line with what you are looking for, and continuously visit these pages.

 Take your time!
 Surf around and explore the options.
 There are no shortcuts, but once you find the right pages for you, the process will become that much easier.

-You can use the Internet for job hunting in several ways:
+You can browse the web for job hunting in several ways:

-- To use social media to network and gain information
+- Use social media to network and gain information

-- To find information about trades, enterprises, organizations and possible employers
+- Find information about trades, enterprises, organizations and possible employers

 Some vacancies are never publicly advertised.
 The positions are filled within the organization or by people the employers happen to know - more convenient and affordable.
 To get a position that hasn’t been advertised requires a great deal of activity and persistence on your part.
 The best- case scenario is that you contact an employer just as the company is planning on recruiting new personnel, and you fit their profile.
 It’s worth contacting employers whether you get the job or not since most of them keep your details on file for about six months.

-Most jobs are never advertised in papers or on the Internet; it’s cheaper and less time-consuming for employers to fill the positions without having to advertise.
+Most jobs are never advertised; it’s cheaper and less time-consuming for employers to fill the positions without having to advertise.
 So remember to be remembered among your acquaintances, and explore your network of friends, relatives and former colleagues - using your own contact network is the most efficient way of finding a job!